labgrid-project/labgrid/doc/overview.rst

   (such as a USB ROM-Loader interface, Android fastboot and a USB serial gadget in Linux).

-To avoid conflicting access to the same resources, a place must be `acquired` before it is used and the coordinator also keeps track of which user on which client host has currently acquired the place.
+To avoid conflicting access to the same resources, a place must be *acquired* before it is used and the coordinator also keeps track of which user on which client host has currently acquired the place.
-The resource matches are only evaluated while a place is being acquired and cannot be changed until it is `released` again.
+The resource matches are only evaluated while a place is being acquired and cannot be changed until it is *released* again.

 .. _overview-exporter:

 Exporter
 ~~~~~~~~
 An exporter registers all its configured resources when it connects to the
-`Coordinator` and updates the resource parameters when they change (such as
+:any:`Coordinator` and updates the resource parameters when they change (such as
 (dis-)connection of USB devices).
 Internally, the exporter uses the normal :any:`Resource` (and
 :any:`ManagedResource`) classes as the rest of labgrid.
-By using `ManagedResources`, availability and parameters for resources such as
+By using ManagedResources, availability and parameters for resources such as
 USB serial ports are tracked and sent to the coordinator.

 For some specific resources (such as :any:`USBSerialPorts <USBSerialPort>`),